Amid calls to resign, Franken to make a statement

 - Dozens of his colleagues have called for him to step down

-Washington (CNN)Minnesota Democratic Sen. Al Franken is set to make a statement Thursday about his future in office, following a raft of allegations he touched women inappropriately and dozens of his Democratic colleagues calling for him to step aside.
+Washington (CNN)Minnesota Democratic Sen. Al Franken will speak from the Senate floor Thursday about his future in office following a raft of allegations he touched women inappropriately and dozens of his Democratic colleagues calling for him to step aside.

-As of Wednesday, it appeared Franken would make his announcement from the Senate floor, according to a source familiar with the situation, who cautioned that no final decision has been made.
+Franken's office said he is scheduled to speak at 11:45 a.m.
+ET.

 "Senator Franken is talking with his family at this time and plans to make an announcement in D.C. tomorrow.
 Any reports of a final decision are inaccurate," read a tweet Wednesday from Franken's official Twitter account.